EDR23/EDR-VAULT/README.md

 ### 9. Auto-Run

-EDR-VAULT Can me launched at Windows startup so make sure you enable that option its on settings.
+EDR-VAULT Can me launched at Windows startup so make sure you enable that option.

 ---